teakfi/transferGAN/README.md

+# WORK ON THIS HAS CEASED

+Currently we are focused on autoencoder based solution.

 # transferGAN
 This is a GAN-system for picture to picture translation, where pixel values in images correspond particle momentum before entering material and after exiting the material.